-The Overview and Scrutiny Committees are appointed by full Council, and each has 11 members.
-No member of the Cabinet may be a member of the Overview and Scrutiny Committees, or any group established by the Committees.
-Lead Members of the Cabinet may not be a member of Overview and Scrutiny Committees.
-The Chair and Vice-Chair of the Audit and Governance Committee may not be a member of any Overview and Scrutiny Committee.
+The Overview and Scrutiny Board and Committees are appointed by full Council.
+Each Committee has 11 members and the Board has 13 members.
+No member of the Cabinet may be a member of the Overview and Scrutiny Committees or Board, or any group established by them.
+Lead Members of the Cabinet may not be a member of Overview and Scrutiny Committees or Board.
+The Chair and Vice-Chair of the Audit and Governance Committee may not be a member of any Overview and Scrutiny Committees or Board.

-The quorum of the Overview and Scrutiny Committees shall be one third of the total membership (excluding voting and non-voting co-optees).
+The quorum of the Overview and Scrutiny Committees and Board shall be one third of the total membership (excluding voting and non-voting co-optees).